aop4/heroku-django-REST-template/README.md

 ## Scope
 I think Django is an amazingly powerful tool, and I'm glad you're considering using it for a REST API.
 This repo builds off of Heroku's heroku-django-starter-template (https://github.com/heroku/heroku-django-template), so it's geared toward deployment on Heroku--it will make it really easy.
 This repo can also be used as a starting point for a full website with database/backend capabilities, and I'd consider it a sort of "quick start" guide to setting up a Django backend.
 I assume no familiarity with Django, but this won't teach you everything you might want to do with it--it'll just get you through the hairy setup steps.

+## Sample code
+I added in a sample model, URLs, and views, as detailed at the end of this readme.
+If you don't want to deal with them, you can remove the corresponding code from `models.py`, `serializers.py`, `urls.py`, and `views.py`.
+If you're not familiar with Django or the Django REST framework, I suspect it will be extremely helpful to work from those examples, however.

 ## Setup